timoweave/chess/README.md

 1. able go next step when the condition is met
 1. able to back track a step (undo selected step)
 1. only allow adjacent step to be selected
+1. able to make re-rendering optimization so that the least component is re-rendered.
 1. able to select block with keyboard key `ArrowUp`, `ArrowDown`, `ArrowLeft`, `ArrowRight`
 1. able to use react router to go betweem `/setup`, `/play`, `/thankyou`
 1. add storybook for component design